 If the espresso maker no longer unscrews, it could be due to oxidation or burnt coffee grounds.
 In this case, it may help to light tap around the pot at the level of the thread – but be cautious, as you can easily make dents.

 I’ve read quite a few reports in which people say they have trouble tolerating the coffee from moka pots.
 I think that this is mostly due to improper preparation, using too fine of coffee grounds, or burnt coffee.

 Filling the boiler with less water and bringing the water to a boil more slowly (at a lower temperature) should solve the problem.
 This way, the coffee pot can’t easily overheat and burn.

 No. An espresso machine makes espresso, while a moka pot makes coffee.
 That being said, none of the moka pots outlined here are true alternatives to a French press or a pour-over coffee maker.

 I would say, though, that any of these methods are better than “making coffee” with capsules (Nespresso) or other instant coffees.

 What should I consider before using my moka pot for the first time?

 Always rinse a new espresso coffee pot thoroughly with hot water first.

-What if water isn’t rising into the coffee collector properly?
+What if the water isn’t rising into the coffee collector properly?

-Try a coarser ground or a smaller amount of coffee.
-The coffee is probably too compacted – note that the coffee grounds shouldn’t be tapped down nor firmly compressed.
+Try a coarser grind or a smaller amount of coffee.
+The coffee is probably too compacted.
+Please note that you shouldn’t tap down or firmly compress the coffee grounds.